putputay/api-integration/README.md

 ```

 ### <a name="v1/gasprices"></a>GET /v1/{chainID}/gasprices
-Provides calculated Gas Price values in GweiI (nAVAX for Avalanche).
+Provides calculated gas price values in GWEI (nAVAX for Avalanche).
 #### Input Parameters
 - **chainId** `required` – the blockchain ID for which the gas price is requested.
 #### Response Options